Jan. 17, 2023

-MINNEAPOLIS — The nation’s top collegiate yearbooks were recognized today by Associated Collegiate Press, which announced seven finalists in its annual Pacemaker Awards competition.
+MINNEAPOLIS — The nation’s top collegiate yearbooks were recognized today by Associated Collegiate Press, which announced 10 finalists in its annual Pacemaker competition.

-All seven yearbooks will be honored and the Pacemaker winners announced during the ACP awards ceremony at ACP Spring National College Media Conference, March 3-5, 2022, in Long Beach.
+The yearbooks will be honored and the Pacemaker winners announced during the Saturday awards ceremony at the ACP Spring National College Media Conference, March 9-11, 2023, in San Francisco.

 “The Pacemaker is the association’s preeminent award,” Laura Widmer, executive director, said.
 “ACP is honored to recognize the best of the best with Pacemaker honors.”

-The ACP Pacemaker Award, one of the oldest awards for collegiate journalism, has a rich tradition.
+The ACP Pacemaker, one of the oldest awards for collegiate journalism, has a rich tradition.
 The association began presenting the prestigious award to collegiate newspapers soon after the organization was founded in 1921.
 Through the years, yearbooks, magazines and online sites were added to the competition.

 “These yearbooks deliver engaging verbal and visual stories, showcasing superior photojournalism, writing and design,” said Gary Lundgren, associate director and coordinator of the Pacemaker competitions.

-Yearbooks produced during the 2020-21 school year competed directly against each other.
-A team of three nationally recognized judges selected the seven finalists.
-Four of the finalist yearbooks will earn Pacemaker honors.
+Yearbooks produced during the 2021-22 school year competed directly against each other.
+A team of three nationally recognized judges selected the finalists and Pacemaker winners.

 Adviser: April Fatula